webalexeu/puppet-windows_firewall/README.md

   (obtained from: `netsh advfirewall set private`)

 ## Limitations
-* `netsh` is used to enumerate most rules and is very fast.
-In some cases `netsh` will be unable to resolve names for some rules so we fallback to PowerShell instead.
-This is handled by the `ps-bridge.ps1`
+* Enumerate rules using PowerShell API is very slow (handled by the `ps-bridge.ps1`).
-* Enumerate rules using PowerShell API is very slow.
   There's not much more that can be done about this short of deleting the offending rules.
 * Deleting (purging) rules is very slow (~5-10 minutes) This is because deleting these rules with PowerShell is slow.
 There's not much that can be done about this but once unwanted rules are deleted (Windows 10 ships with ~300 rules)